premchander-revature/interviewquestions/.NET FULL STACK/Scripting fundamentals.md

 <blockquote>

 1. It lists files in the current directory.
-2. It lists files in the long format.
+2. It lists files in a long format.

 - Example